Cardiac Mapping & Ablation

 What to Expect During the Procedure

-• During Cardiac Mapping & Ablation, you'll be in a special room called an electrophysiology (EP) lab.
-You will be given a local anesthetic to numb the insertion site and sedation to help you relax.
-You may be awake but you'll feel comfortable.
+- During Cardiac Mapping & Ablation, you will be in a special room called an electrophysiology (EP) lab.
+You will provided sedation determined by your physician.
 The procedure can last from 2 to 4 hours, depending on the complexity of your arrhythmia.
-You'll be lying on a table, and monitors will track your heart rate, blood pressure, and oxygen levels.
+You will be lying on a table, and monitors will track your heart rate, blood pressure, and oxygen levels.

 Pre-op Instructions

-• Fasting: Typically, you'll need to fast (not eat or drink) for about 6-8 hours before the procedure.
+- Fasting: You will need to fast (not eat or drink) for 8 hours before the procedure.

-• Medication Review: Discuss all medications you're taking with your doctor, as some may need to be adjusted or stopped temporarily.
+- Medication Review: Discuss all medications you are taking with your physician, as some may need to be adjusted or stopped temporarily.

 Medications to Avoid Before the Procedure

-• Blood Thinners: Your doctor may ask you to stop taking blood-thinning medications a few days before the procedure to reduce the risk of bleeding.
+- Blood Thinner Medications: You may be asked to stop taking medications, such as blood-thinning medications a few days before the procedure to reduce the risk of bleeding.
+Do not stop any medications without first consulting your healthcare provider.

-• Antiarrhythmic Drugs: Depending on the type of arrhythmia, your doctor might adjust your antiarrhythmic medications.
+- Antiarrhythmic Medications: Depending on the type of arrhythmia, your physician might adjust or temporarily stop your antiarrhythmic medications.

-• Other Medications: Inform your doctor about all over-the-counter medications, supplements, and herbal treatments you're taking, as some may need to be paused.
+- Other Medications: Inform your physician about all over-the-counter medications, supplements, and herbal treatments you are taking, as some may need to be paused.

 What to Bring to the Surgery Center

-• Medical and Insurance Information: Have your insurance card and any necessary medical documents or referrals with you.
+- Medical Insurance Information: Have your medical insurance card and any necessary medical documents or referrals with you.

 What to Expect After the Procedure

-• Immediate Post-op: You'll be taken to a recovery area to be monitored.
+- Immediate Post-op: You will be taken to a recovery area to be monitored.
 You may need to lie flat for several hours to prevent bleeding from the catheter insertion site.

 Post-op Instructions

-• Activity Restrictions: Avoid strenuous activities and lifting heavy objects for a period of time as advised by your doctor.
+- Activity Restrictions: Avoid strenuous activities and lifting heavy objects for a period of time as advised by your physician.

-• Site Care: Keep the catheter insertion site clean and dry.
-Follow your doctor's instructions on how to care for it.
+- Site Care: Keep the catheter insertion site clean and dry.
+Follow your physician's instructions on how to care for it.

-• Medication: You may be prescribed new medications or continue with your previous regimen.
-It's important to take all medications as directed.
+- Medication: You may be prescribed new medications or continue with your previous regimen.
+It is important to take all medications as directed.

 Recovery Tips

-• Stay Hydrated: Drink plenty of fluids to help your body recover.
+- Stay Hydrated: Drink plenty of fluids to help your body recover unless otherwise determined by your physician.

 When to Seek Medical Attention

-• Concerns: Contact your doctor if you have questions or concerns about your recovery, especially if you notice changes in your heart rhythm or other new symptoms.
+- Concerns: Contact your physician if you have questions or concerns about your recovery, especially if you notice changes in your heart rhythm or other new symptoms.

 Preparing for and understanding what to expect during and after Cardiac Mapping & Ablation can help alleviate any anxiety and ensure a smoother experience and recovery.
-Always follow your healthcare provider's instructions and don't hesitate to reach out to your medical team with any questions or concerns.
+Always follow your healthcare provider's instructions and do not hesitate to reach out to your medical team with any questions or concerns.

 Frequently Asked Questions